Treblesteph/printable_synbiolab/proposal_1_feasibility_study.md

 > Name, institution, department and email address of the individual who will support the project and sponsor the cost-code to which you want funds to be allocated.
 This would generally be a research supervisor

 Matt Clark <matt.clark@tgac.ac.uk>, Plant and Microbial Genomics group, The Genome Analysis Centre, Norwich.

+## Budget

+- £3,500 - research, evaluation and site development
+- £500 - electronics components for build-phase projects
+- £1000 - (after completion of main project) further development and testing of newly created designs + publication in a peer-reviewed journal.